ksatirli/katacoda-scenarios/codifying-trust/step4/text.md

-## Variable Types

 > ⚠️ If the Katacoda Editor interface does not show the `variables.tf` and `outputs.tf` files, please click the <i class="fa fa-sync"></i> Refresh button.

 ---

-Typing variables guarantees that your code will not execute if the wrong variable type is provided.
+Adding Descriptions to variables and outputs is useful to build

-In this step, we will carry out two tasks:
+In this step, we will carry out three tasks:

-1. Add a type identifier to three variables
+1. Add a description to an output
 2. Add a default value to one variable

 ---

-Let's look at the variables we are working with today:
+Let's look at the outputs we are working with today:

-> `variables.tf`{{open}}
+> `outputs.tf`{{open}}

-### Add a type identifier to three variables
+### Add a description to an output

 Terraform supports various type identifiers.